mydopico/PerlCode/README.md

 # PerlCode

-Perl scripts
-This repository is a portfolio of Perl scripts I have created whilst learning to code in Perl throughtout my MSc in Bioinformatics at Birkbeck University.
+This repository is a collection of Perl scripts that I have created whilst learning to code in Perl during my MSc in Bioinformatics at Birkbeck University.